 - A one-off write-down for fixed assets of small value is possible for assets worth up to PLN 10,000.

-A limitation of deductibility of financial costs has also been introduced by new rules.
+Deductibility of financial costs is also subject to limitation.
 Deductibility restrictions are applicable both to internal and external financing costs (not only interest).
-The deductibility limit for the excess of financing costs over financing revenue is set at 30% of tax EBITDA.
-The limit applies if the excess is over PLN 3 million.
+The deductibility limit for the excess of financing costs applies if the excess is over the higher of:: PLN 3 million or the amount calculated according to the following formula:

 Furthermore, expenses incurred in connection with the acquisition of fixed and intangible assets (e.g. licences, trademarks, know-how) are not directly deductible.
 Instead, the acquired assets are subject to depreciation.
 If such assets are sold, a business is entitled to deduct the net value (cost of acquisition reduced by the overall value of the tax depreciation allowances made).
 Similar treatment relates to the acquisition of shares or land, except that these particular assets are not depreciable.
 Therefore, the full cost of an acquisition of shares or land may be deducted when such assets are sold.